ggrrrr/fibonacci-svc/README.md

 # Running testing locally

-1. Building and test
+1. Building and test, run the following command:

-  `make build_svc` - This command will start all containers which are needed, it will execute `go test ...`, if successful, it will build the docker image
+   `make build_svc` - this will start all containers which are needed, it will execute `go test ...`, if successful, it will build the docker image

 2. Starting, You can start the service as container in 3 different configurations,
    1. Using Postgres `docker_run_dev_pg`